 There are various ways of getting to Halong Bay and it all really comes down to budget.
 A private vehicle will set you back around 70 USD while a local train will be around 3.50 USD.

 The best way to see Halong Bay is by taking a cruise.
 Let getting there, cruises will also depend on your budget.

 There are backpacker cruises that come very cheaply for a 2 or 3-day cruise or you can book a high-end luxury cruise almost like a floating 5-star hotel.

-Many of the more expensive cruises will include private car transfers from Hanoi in the cruise booking.
+Many of the more expensive cruises will include private car transfers from Hanoi to Halong Bay in the cruise booking.
 Most cruises include the same sights and experiences, so it’s just the level of comfort and hospitality that differs.